Getting your Colorado Driver’s License might seem like a hassle that can wait. This guide will tell you everything you need to know, including:

 The many stages on the road to obtaining a driver’s license can feel complicated.
 Let’s break it down!

 A learner’s permit allows limited driving privileges for people learning to drive.
-The type of permit will be based on your age.
+The training that is required to progress to a license will be based on your age as follows:

 Colorado’s driver permit program allows you to drive while the adult who signed the Affidavit of Liability is in the front seat with you.
 This adult must be over 21 years old and have a valid unrestricted driver’s license.